ying-tang/help-documentation/_commontech/blue-box-cloud-components.md

 weight: 1
 tags: [getting started, bluemix private cloud, components]
 dateAdded: January 7th, 2016
+dateUpdated: January 24, 2017
-author: Eric French
+author: Eric French, Leslie Lundquist
 ---

-Bluemix Private Cloud is built on OpenStack and utilizes many of its core components.
+**IBM Bluemix Private Cloud** is built on OpenStack and utilizes many of its core components.

 _Nova_ provides the computational and scheduling functions of Bluemix Private Cloud.
 Nova is used to create, maintain and destroy instances.